 One thing that Dan said that I repeat often, “All the math and science in the world won’t tell you what will work at the racetrack, but they will tell you what won’t.”
 Amazing.
 The link between the empiricists and the theorists.
 This is what I took from Dan, do the math.
 Do the physics.
 Study the problem academically.
 That rules out the garbage that you don’t need to try.
 This is important.

 Jim Lockheart, Roger Bland, and Barbara Neuhouser – At some point, I got a job with San Francisco State University in the Physics and Astronomy Department.
-I’ve been there for the past 15 years.
+I’ve been there for the past 15 years as a machinist for a group of research scientists.
 In academia, most of the people with PhDs are, in fact, stupid and certainly have no business in front of a class.
 Jim, Barbara, and Roger are exceptions.
 Jim is probably the smartest guy I’ve ever met, ever.
-He knew everyone’s job better than they did, rebuilt his own house, played in a rock band, and did some crazy science on gravity.
+He knew everyone’s job better than they did, rebuilt his own house, played in a rock band, and did some crazy science on gravity science satellites.
 Barbara is on par with Jim, insanely smart.
 She knows so much I couldn’t begin to understand.
 She built her own labs out and fought the system to get what she was due.
-A formidable woman.
+A formidable woman when it was hard to be a woman in science.
 Roger is the reference for the scientist.
+He’s who I point to when talking about doing the work and doing it for love.
 He’s spent years working on experiments and ideas…and that’s after he retired.
 He just loves it and can’t stop.
 I’ve been lucky to be humbled daily by these folks.

 Ronen Sarig – Now things go in reverse.
 I’m at my endgame.
 For the past few years, I’ve been riding with and talking about projects with Ronen.
 When first I met him, Ronen was a bit green but schooled well and extremely hard working.
 He had a few small projects under his belt including a good career start as an electrical engineer.
 Since, he has become a great mechanical engineer and done a wide variety of projects that span all sorts of understanding.